grpc/grpc-swift/Sources/GRPCCore/Documentation.docc/Articles/Migration-guide.md

 1. Setup your package so it depends on a local copy of gRPC Swift 1.x and the upstream version of 2.x.
-2. Generate code for 2.x to alongside generated 1.x code.
+2. Generate code for 2.x alongside generated 1.x code.
 3. Incrementally migrate targets to 2.x.
-4. Remove the code generated for, and the dependency on 1.x.
+4. Remove the code generated for, and the dependency on, 1.x.

 You'll do this migration incrementally by staging in a local copy of gRPC Swift 1.x and migrating client and service code on a per service basis.
 This approach